huggingface/text-embeddings-inference/README.md

 **Note:** To use GPUs, you need to install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
-We also recommend using NVIDIA drivers with CUDA version 12.0 or higher.
+NVIDIA drivers on your machine need to be compatible with CUDA version 12.2 or higher.

 To see all options to serve your models: